 Learning the ropes of corporate income tax compliance and provision is usually done by trial and error.
-Recent college graduates have just a basic understanding of company taxation, and one-time training courses tend to emphasize theory rather than actual application.
+Recent college graduates have a basic understanding of company taxation, and one-time training courses emphasize theory rather than actual application.
 IIPTR recognized this need and solved it.
 IPTR has built the IPTR Training Institute from our 25+ years of working with company tax departments of all sizes to provide a unique online training curriculum that meets the hectic schedules of corporate tax professionals.

 Corporate training can be conducted in these 3 forms: